code-q-web-factory/CodeQ.WorkspaceReview/README.md

 - **Status and position are instantly clear.** Created, deleted, moved and hidden elements receive explicit badges.
 Positions use readable sibling numbers instead of sorting indexes.
 - **Every change has an explanation.** Visibility changes, reverted edits and internal updates no longer produce unexplained empty rows.
 - **Links and formatting become visible.** Retargeted links, window behavior, linked text and formatting changes are detected even when the wording remains unchanged.
+- **Visual compare keeps the changes in context.** Text changes can be reviewed in a page preview, and created, edited and deleted nodes are highlighted (still experimental).
+Clicking the info button jumps into the compare list view for details

 ## Installation